Oklahoma City, Oklahoma

 Swimming pool plumbing includes fittings, such as main drains and skimmers, as well as pipes, (or hoses) valves, and return fittings.
 Unlike HVAC terminology, the water going back to the pool is called the return, and the water coming from the pool through skimmers, main drains, and other fittings, is called the suction side.
 Swimming pool plumbing repairs are usually pretty straight forward, but complications can arise when the builder or subsequent repairmen have failed to leave enough room to glue new fittings in the PVC.
 Another notable complication is when there is a leak underground.
 There are companies who's entire business is leak detection, to pinpoint exactly where the leak is.
 There are some special tools and fittings used in the pool industry, but much of it is just simple plumbing.
 For more about swimming pool plumbing, use this link:

 There are a wide variety of accessories and peripherals on modern pools, such as automatic cleaners, lights, fountains, and controllers.
-Most of them, like diving boards, slides, and water features, are relatively simple.
+Most of them, like diving boards, slides, and water features, are relatively simple, as are repairs to safety covers - at least those safety cover repairs that an owner can and should do.
+Safety covers have one main purpose - safety.
+Replacing an anchor or spring is one thing, but if the safety cover is old and worn, don't try to fix it.
+Suck it up and replace it!
+Again, it's about safety.
 Some controllers can be quite complicated, and repairs to controllers and the electrical system are best left to qualified professionals.
 While there really is no comprehensive swimming pool owner's manual that covers everything, this site, along with our other sites, is intended to help pool owners get a handle on the basics.
 We have links here to our other sites and pages, which are specifically about pool liners, safety covers, chemicals, cleaning and maintenance, spas and hot tubs, and much more.
 We are working on these sites to help pool and spa owners get the most from their at-home recreational dollars, because when you do need a professional pool or spa technician, we hope you will choose A-Pro!
 A-Pro Services - Your Pool and Spa Service Company.

 Your Pool and Spa Service Company